preduus/free-realtime-forex-prices/README.md

-# free-realtime-forex-prices
-Learn how to capture forex asset prices in realtime.
+# How to get forex realtime actives data